w3f/w3f-education/docs/Rust/setup/installation.md

 Please head to https://code.visualstudio.com/download to install VSCode.

-If you prefer an open source _and_ freely-licensed distribution of VS Code that omits telemetry, [VSCodium](https://vscodium.com/) is also a viable option.
-See the project's site for installation and reasoning why you might want to use this over VSCode itself.
+If you prefer an open source _and_ freely-licensed distribution of VS Code that omits telemetry, [VSCodium](https://vscodium.com/) is also viable.
+See the project's installation site and the reason why you might want to use this over VSCode itself.

 ### Extensions

 Once VSCode is installed, there are a couple of extensions that will smooth the development experience.

-The first extension that we'll add is Rust Analyzer, a powerful static analysis tool for the Rust programming language.
-This extension provides some basics such as syntax highlighting and goto definition, as well as some more powerful features such as code completion, and documentation by hovering over code.
+The first extension we'll add is Rust Analyzer, a powerful static analysis tool for the Rust programming language.
+This extension provides some basics such as syntax highlighting and goto definition, as well as more powerful features such as code completion and documentation by hovering over code.

 To install it, enter VS Code's command pallet with `Ctrl + Shift + P`, and paste: